 Spot Healing Brush

 The Spot Healing Brush in Photoshop CS6 is absolutely amazing.
 It works great for removing smaller objects from images especially if they are not right next to other items you plan to remove.
 In the sample image, the Spot Healing Brush was used to remove a majority of light poles with 1 simple click.
-About 50% of this image can be fixed using the Spot Healing Brush.
+About 50 percent of this image can be fixed using the Spot Healing Brush.
 Simply select the Spot Healing Brush tool from the tool bar and adjust the size to the proper diameter, typically slightly larger than the width of the item you are trying to remove.
 Once we have the size adjusted we just click at the beginning of the pole and drag down to the end of it and, voilà, just like magic, it’s fixed!
 Figure 3 shows an example of using the Spot Healing Brush.

 Some of the poles in our image are really close to one another as in Figure 4.
 In this case, using the Spot Healing Brush doesn’t work, as you can see in Figure 5.
 For these items we want to use the next tool in our arsenal, the Patch Tool.